Glutt0n/3-9_Sales_predictions/README.md

   - R² = 0.566
   - RMSE = 1094.455

-#### Decision Tree performance:
+#### (Tuned) Decision Tree performance:
 • Results for training data:
-  - R² = 1.0
+  - R² = 0.604
-  - RMSE = 0.0
+  - RMSE = 1082.646
 • Results for test data:
-  - R² = 0.216
+  - R² = 0.595
-  - RMSE = 1470.764
+  - RMSE = 1057.443

-In contrast to the linear regression model, whose train and test R² scores are nearly identical, the decision tree's R² scores are in stark contrast.
-We have a huge disparity between our perfect 1.0 Training R² score and our poor 0.216 Test R² score.
-Of course this means our RMSE for our decision is very large at 1470.
+Our default model was extremely underfit.
+After tuning its max depth we are able to get a good balance of 0.60394 for our Train R2 score and a nearly identical 0.59471 for on our Test.
+This is much better.
+Not incredibly under or over fit.
+The model R2 isn't perfect but it seems to be the best this regressor can do after tuning.
+Much better than the LinearRegression model.
+Also, while our train RMSE is not as well fit as it was in our default regressor, after tuning our test RMSE got better at 1057.443.
+The tuned regressor can make around $37 less in error.
 ## Recommendations:

-Considering both the R2 and RMSE scores for both regressors, I would recommend using the linear regressor because it has higher predictive power than that of the decision tree regressor.
+Considering both the R2 and RMSE scores for both regressors, I would recommend using the tuned decision tree regressor because it has higher predictive power than that of the linear regressor.
-The linear regressor's room for error is less than that of that of the decision tree.
+The tuned decision tree regressor's room for error is less than that of that of the decision tree with a Test RMSE of 1057.443 compared to the linear regressor's Test RMSE of 1094.455.
+The decision tree is the better model.

 For any additional questions, please contact **leardrussell@gmail.com**